-A property owner that is not participating in a renaissance zone project may be entitled to a tax incentive in the form of a credit against income tax liability if the owner is required to make changes in utility services or in a building structure due to changes made to property that is part of a zone project.
+A property owner that is not participating in a renaissance zone project may be entitled to a tax incentive under Section 40-63-04 in the form of a credit against income tax liability if the owner is required to make changes in utility services or building structure due to changes made to property that is part of a zone project.
 The amount of the credit is equal to the total amount of the investment necessary to complete the changes and must be claimed in the taxable year in which the changes were completed.
-Any earned credit amount exceeding a taxpayer's liability may be carried forward for up to five taxable years.
-A renaissance zone credit is also offered in Section 40-63-06 for investments in historic preservation or property renovation within a renaissance zone.
+Any credit amount exceeding a taxpayer's liability may be carried forward for up to 5 taxable years.
+Investment in, or ownership or lease of, a parcel of property may qualify for the income tax credit only once.
+However, if the property is transferred during the 5 taxable years of credit eligibility, the credit transfers to a qualified user and must be prorated for the use of the property in respect to the year in which the transfer is made.

+An income tax credit is available pursuant to Section 40-63-06 for investments in the historic preservation or renovation of property within a renaissance zone.
 The amount of the credit is equal to 25 percent of the amount invested, up to a maximum amount of \$250,000.
-The credit must be claimed in the year the preservation or renovation work is completed and any earned credit amount exceeding a taxpayer's liability may be carried forward for up to five taxable years.
+The credit must be claimed in the year the preservation or renovation work is completed and any credit amount exceeding a taxpayer's liability may be carried forward for up to 5 taxable years.

-Exemptions are also available under Section 40-63-07 for renaissance fund organizations.
+Renaissance fund organizations and taxpayers investing in renaissance fund organizations also may qualify for income tax exemptions and credits pursuant to Section 40-63-07.
 A city with a designated renaissance zone may establish a renaissance fund organization to raise funds to finance zone projects.
 Financing may take the form of equity investments, loans, guarantees, and commitments for financing.
 A renaissance fund organization is exempt from income tax liability and the exemption may be passed through to any shareholder, partner, and owner if the organization is a passthrough entity.
-A taxpayer may also receive a credit against individual or corporate income tax liability for investments made in a renaissance fund organization.
+A taxpayer also may receive a credit against individual or corporate income tax liability for investments made in a renaissance fund organization.
 The amount of the credit is equal to 50 percent of the amount invested in the fund during the taxable year.
-Any amount of credit exceeding a taxpayer's liability may be carried forward for up to five taxable years following the taxable year in which the investment was made.
-The maximum amount of investment credits that may be awarded to all taxpayers is limited to \$10.5 million.
-If an investment in a renaissance fund organization, which is the basis for a credit is redeemed by the investor within 10 years from the date it is purchased, the credit must be disallowed and any credit amount previously claimed must be repaid.
+Any credit amount exceeding a taxpayer's liability may be carried forward for up to 5 taxable years following the taxable year in which the investment was made.
+The aggregate amount of credits allowed for investments in renaissance fund organizations by all taxpayers may not exceed \$10.5 million over any combination of taxable years.
+If an investment in a renaissance fund organization, which is the basis for a credit, is redeemed by the investor within 10 years from the date it is purchased, the credit must be disallowed and any credit amount previously claimed must be repaid.